 For many retailers, third-party marketing companies were a game changer.
 Rather than spending funds on marketing locally, a retailer can have incremental sales simply by being located in an area where consumers want alcohol delivered directly.
 According to Drizly’s CEO, Nick Rellas, orders from Drizly can represent anywhere from 5 to 50 percent of a retailer’s sales.
 Certainly, for some retailers, that’s a much needed additional income.

 Editor’s note: Nothing in this article is intended to be—and should not be—construed as specific legal advice.

-Ryan Malkin is the principal attorney at Malkin Law, P.A., a law firm in Miami Beach, Florida, that specializes in serving the beverage alcohol industry.
+Ryan Malkin is an attorney who focuses on alcohol and cannabis law.
+He is counsel to Hoban Law Group, the nation’s premier cannabis law firm, and the principal attorney at Malkin Law, which focuses on alcohol beverage law.
 Nothing in this article is intended to be and should be not be construed as specific legal advice.
-Additional reporting by Ashley Hanke, attorney at Malkin Law.